 A Frame that can not be displayed in an ISP Form will typically appear as black boxes.
 Frames are often used to display active advertisement content.
 Sadly, while many video frames will not display in an ISP Form these advertisements usually will.

-If the frame you wanted to collect does not work in the ISP Form, try going back to the original webpage and look for a link to the Embed Code for the frame.
+If the frame you wanted to collect does not work in the ISP Form and is also not present in the video table, try going back to the original webpage and look for a link to the Embed Code for the frame.
 This can often be found by right clicking on the frame video.
 This is the case on most top tier Tube Sites (such as YouTube).
 Paste the Embed Code into the URL Capture Bar to add the frame to your fusker collection.